Contributors from members of the Copper team

 When you’re cooped up in an office all day, having an outlet for your pent-up energy is an absolute must.

-Many companies gift gym memberships as an investment in their employees and their well-being: even if your recipient isn’t much of an athlete, a gifted gym membership might be their catalyst for a healthier lifestyle.
+Many companies gift gym memberships as an investment in their employees' well-being: even if your recipient isn’t much of an athlete, a gifted gym membership might be their catalyst for a healthier lifestyle.

 Gifts for on-the-go salespeople